akeneo/pim-helpcenter/content/md/imports-exports/quick-export.md

     - `With labels` to define if the export file displays values' **labels** instead of values' codes.
     - `Without media` to export the attribute values except the media (from asset collection, image, or file attributes)
     - `With media` to export the attribute values including the media (from asset collection, image, or file attributes)
+    - `Without UUID` to export the product values except the product UUID (the associated products will also be displayed with their SKU)
+    - `With UUID` to export the product values including the product UUID (the associated products will also be displayed with their UUID instead of their SKU)

     ![Quick Export checkboxes](../img/Exports_Quick-Export-checkboxes.png)
 1. In the top-right corner, click on `Export`